A look at the next 5 HOF ballots

 Top first-time candidate(s): Buster Posey, Jon Lester

-While catchers are a difficult group to judge, Mauer's first-ballot selection in 2024 has to bode well for Posey, who has a similar sort of case as an MVP Award-winning catcher whose peak excellence should overcome his relatively short career.
-(The three championship rings won't hurt, either).
+While catchers are a difficult group to judge, Joe Mauer's first-ballot selection in 2024 has to bode well for Posey, who has a similar sort of case as an MVP Award-winning catcher whose peak excellence should overcome his relatively short career.
+(The three championship rings won't hurt, either.)
 Lester figures to have a much more difficult time, despite his admirable personal story and impressive postseason credentials.
 With that said, he could gain support over time if the voting body adjusts its evaluation of starting pitchers to keep up with modern usage patterns.

 Other notable first-timers: Jay Bruce, Brett Gardner, Kyle Seager, Ryan Zimmerman, Jordan Zimmermann